kroma-network/kroma/packages/contracts/scripts/go-ffi/README.md

 ### Available Modes

 There are two modes available in `go-ffi`: `diff` and `trie`.
-Each are present as a subcommand to the `go-ffi` binary, with their own set of variants.
+Each is present as a subcommand to the `go-ffi` binary, with their own set of variants.

 #### `diff`